 HL students cover five themes: Identities, Experiences, Human Ingenuity, Social Organisation and Sharing the Planet.
 In addition to differentiated teaching hours, HL students take on literary texts.
-Students currently read All My Sons by Arthur Miller and 1984 by George Orwell.
+Students currently read A View from the Bridge by Arthur Miller and Fahrenheit 451 by Ray Bradbury.
 This aspect will incorporate students' ability to analyse literature while adhering to the overall aims of the course.